Elizabeth Swaney: Personal and professional life

-Swaney has worked as a technical recruiter for Thumbtack, as a barista, and as a stand-up comedian and producing tech pitch roast comedy shows.
+Swaney has worked as a technical recruiter for the website Thumbtack, as a barista, and as a stand-up comedian and producing tech pitch roast comedy shows.
 She is certified as a skiing instructor and a weightlifting coach.
-She competed in qualifiers for American Ninja Warrior in 2018 and is the Finance Director for Spinsters of San Francisco.
-In 2024, Swaney announced she is running for the Mayor of Oakland in the 2025 special election.
+She competed in qualifiers for American Ninja Warrior in 2018.
+In 2022, she was the finance director for Spinsters of San Francisco.

+Swaney ran for mayor of Oakland in the 2025 special election.
+She finished eighth, with 0.39% of the vote.